mcandocia/TreeGrabForReddit/README.txt

 For an example of previous work done using this type of data, see a course project I wrote a couple years ago: https://www.scribd.com/document/250044180/Analyzing-Political-Discourse-on-Reddit

-The script is currently in its early stage, but here's how you can run it:
+The script is currently new and being debugged; here's how you can run it:

 1. Set up PostgreSQL on your computer/server.
 Make a user to access the database.
 2. Get a dev account with Reddit so you have a username, client ID, and client secret key
 3. Edit dbinfo.py to reflect the PostgreSQL settings
 4. Edit praw_user.py to reflect your Reddit developer account information.
+5. Use the command line to run the code.

 Right now the scraper (if run from scraper.py) can run through files if you manually give the post IDs and/or you supply a list of subreddits to cyclically collect data from.
 You can also supply a list of user names to scrape through beforehand.